Schedule Your Diagnostic Consultation

 Once you understand the challenges and motivations of your ideal buyers, you’ll need to create contextually relevant premium content offers that will live behind landing pages.
 Typical lead generation offers for this purpose include downloadable white papers, eBooks, checklists, and guides.

-Other things being equal, when blog posts contain calls to action (CTAs) for highly-relevant offers, you’ll see higher click through rates (CTRs), higher landing page conversion rates, and more leads generated.
+Other things being equal, when blog posts contain calls to action (CTAs) for highly-relevant offers, you’ll see higher click-through rates (CTRs), higher landing page conversion rates, and more leads generated.

 Don’t Obsess Over Keywords

-So if your blog posts for example are currently ranking on page one, but fail to hold readers’ attention beyond a few seconds, Google will penalize your rankings.
+So if your blog posts, for example, are currently ranking on page one but fail to hold readers’ attention beyond a few seconds, Google will penalize your rankings.

 What does this mean?
 You must create remarkable content that’s highly valuable to your ideal buyer personas.